Flavor Patterns of Fundamental Particles from Quantum Entanglement?: Entangling Power of Electroweak Interactions

 This expression is plotted as a function of $\theta_C$ in \Fig{fig:min}, where we see that the minimum is at $\theta_C^{\rm min} = 6^{\circ}$.
 This is close to the experimentally established SM value of $\theta_C^{\rm exp} \approx 13^{\circ}$. \footnote{We happened to notice that in the limit where we neglect photon exchange, the exact value $\theta_C^{\rm min} = 13^{\circ}$ is recovered.
 However, we do not have a good reason on quantum field theoretic grounds to neglect the photon contribution.
 Because of the shallow entanglement minimum in \Fig{fig:min}, a 10\% increase in the charged-current process over the neutral-current one would be enough to accomplish this shift, which is roughly of the expected size for higher-order corrections.}

+We can understand how the non-trivial flavor-mixing angle arises from the minimization by observing the following relative imbalance: the $W$-induced charged-current process generates both flavor-changing and flavor-conserving effects, while the $\gamma/Z$-induced neutral-current process only flavor-conserving effects.
+In fact, according to \Eq{eq:P_W} the CKM factor that appears in the charged-current term takes different values depending on whether the flavor of each quark has changed or not:

+When taking both processes into account, in case the initial quarks are of the same generation the flavor-changing effects enhance flavor entanglement, while in case the initial quarks are of different generations they suppress it (see \Eqs{eq:entropy_same_G}{eq:entropy_different_G}).

 Further inspecting \Eq{eq:entangling_power_2FS_ud}, we see that the Weinberg angle $\theta_W$ is the only other SM coupling that affects the value of the Cabibbo angle $\theta_C^{\rm min}$ at the entangling power minimum.
-Roughly speaking, the $W$-induced charged-current process induces flavor entanglement while the $\gamma/Z$-induced neutral-current process suppresses it.
-When taking both processes into account, it is this relative imbalance that yields a non-trivial flavor-mixing angle.

-Going into more detail, we study the dependence of $\theta_C^{\rm min}$ on $\theta_W$ in \Fig{fig:thetaC_thetaW}.
-As $\sin\theta_W \to 0$, the contribution from flavor-changing $W$-boson exchange becomes larger, therefore minimizing entanglement requires a smaller (though non-vanishing) value for $\theta_C^{\rm min}$.
-The reason why $\theta_C^{\rm min}$ is still non-zero at $\sin\theta_W = 0$ arises from the initial-state flavor averaging procedure.
-From \Eq{eq:P_W}, we see that the CKM factor takes different values for flavor-preserving versus flavor-changing scattering:
+We study this dependence of $\theta_C^{\rm min}$ on $\theta_W$ in \Fig{fig:thetaC_thetaW}.
+As $\sin\theta_W \to 0$, the contribution from the flavor-changing $W$-boson exchange becomes larger, and thus minimizing entanglement requires a smaller (though non-vanishing) value for $\theta_C^{\rm min}$.
+The minimum is then a compromise between the flavor-changing effects of the $W$ boson that generate entanglement and those that suppress it, as explained above.
+In the opposite limit $\sin\theta_W \to 1$, the $Z$-boson exchange dominates and \Eq{eq:entangling_power_2FS_ud} simplifies to $\mathcal{E}_{ud}^{\perp} = (\cos^4 \theta_C + \sin^4 \theta_C) /(2y^2)$.
+Therefore $\theta_C = \pi/4$ becomes the preferred minimum.

-The minimum is then a compromise between the flavor-changing cases that generate entanglement and the flavor-preserving case that does not but still destructively interferes with $Z$-boson induced channels (see the relative minus sign in \Eq{eq:ampl}).
-In the opposite limit $\sin\theta_W \to 1$ of vanishing weak isospin, the $Z$-boson exchange dominates, so the value of $\theta_C$ is determined primarily by the suppression of the destructive interference in the flavor-preserving channel.